- The Antimalware Service Executable process might cause high CPU and memory usage in your PC.

 The program has a Reputation-based protection feature, which, if activated, will automatically scan for potentially malicious files, apps, and websites.

 Apart from this, turning off real-time protection might also help.
-Do this from Virus & Threat protection settings and toggling the Real-time protection button.
+Do this from Virus & Threat protection settings and toggling thebutton.

-Hopefully, it is now clearer why Antivirus Service Executable takes up so much CPU and how or if you should stop it.
+Hopefully, it is now more clear for you why the Antivirus Service Executable takes up so much CPU and how or if you should stop it.